 As a landlord, any improvement you can make to the energy efficiency of your rental property will improve its appeal to prospective tenants.
 Improving the home’s health, safety and comfort for your tenants will make them more content and stable.
-Switching out gas appliances for efficient reverse-cycle air-conditioners, hot water heat pumps and induction cooktops will future-proof your property as gas is phased out across the city and the country.
+Switching out gas appliances for efficient reverse-cycle air-conditioners, hot water heat pumps and induction cooktops will future-proof the value of your property as gas is phased out across the city and the country and all-electric homes become more appealing.

 Landlords are eligible for the ACT Government’s Sustainable Household Scheme, a zero-interest loan of up to $15,000 to help with the purchase and installation costs for electrification.